MicrosoftDocs/sql-docs/docs/integration-services/lesson-6-2-converting-the-project-to-the-project-deployment-model.md

 manager: craigg
 ---
 # Lesson 6-2 - Converting the Project to the Project Deployment Model
-In this task, you will use the Integration Services Project Conversion Wizard to convert the project to the Project Deployment Model.
+In this task, you use the Integration Services Project Conversion Wizard to convert the project to the Project Deployment Model.

 ### Converting the Project to the Project Deployment Model